zang74/jellyfin_config_backup/README.md

 - "-v", "--version",
   - Gives the current version of the script.
 - "-c", "--configpath",
-  - Jellyfin's data container path.
-It defaults to /volume1/docker/jellyfin".
+  - Jellyfin's data container config path.
+It defaults to /volume1/docker/jellyfin/config".
 - "-d", "--destination",
   - Destination folder for backups.
 This is required.
 - "-k", "--keep",